The Grammar of Transformers: A Systematic Review of Interpretability Research on Syntactic Knowledge in Language Models: Method

-\paragraph{Eligibility assessment.} This stage shifted attention to precision: only articles that met the selection criteria were further annotated and analysed (337 in total; cited in Table~\ref{tab:ref} in App.~\ref{app:references}). \footnote{In the database, we still kept the articles identified in stage 1 but excluded in stage 2, recording the reasons for their exclusion.
-This is both for transparency and to facilitate further studies regarding aspects other than those covered in the present review.} We \textbf{excluded}: 1)~Studies focusing primarily on non-transformer architectures (e.g., RNNs, LSTMs) or on encoder–decoder architectures, particularly those designed for machine translation (MT), so as to keep articles within the scope of our research question.
-2)~Studies that, while analysing transformer LMs, do \emph{not} empirically assess or analyse syntactic structure or syntactic knowledge.
-3)~Publications without a clear empirical component, such as position papers or surveys (in this regard, note that while the previous reviews helped identify relevant articles, they were not included in the analysis due to the absence of an empirical component).
+\paragraph{Eligibility assessment.} This stage shifted attention to precision.
+We excluded: 1)~Studies focusing on non-transformer architectures (e.g., RNNs, LSTMs) or on encoder–decoder architectures, particularly those designed for machine translation, so as to keep articles within the scope of our research question.
+2)~Studies that, while analysing TLMs, do not empirically assess syntactic knowledge.
+3)~Publications without a clear empirical component, such as position papers or surveys (the previous reviews were not included in the analysis due to the absence of an empirical component).
 4)~Publications that were neither peer-reviewed journal articles, conference papers, nor archived preprints.
-Note that this implies excluding blog posts and theses (e.g., MA or PhD dissertations), since they often report on findings that are also published in peer-reviewed venues.
+This implies excluding blog posts and MA or PhD theses, since they often report on findings that are also published in peer-reviewed venues.
+The remaining 337 articles (cited in App.~\ref{app:references}, Table~\ref{tab:ref}) were further annotated and analysed . \footnote{Excluded articles and exclusion reasons were retained for transparency and future studies beyond the scope of this review.}

-\paragraph{Annotation.} The annotation focused on dimensions motivated by our research questions, supporting the subsequent quantitative analyses and enabling comparison across studies.
-The resulting database comprises 26 variables belonging to 5 different categories.
-We provide an overview in what follows, and a detailed description is given in App.~\ref{Appendix:annotations}.
+\paragraph{Annotation.} We defined 33 annotation variables, organized into five categories, to systematically capture the aspects of the selected works that would enable quantitative analyses and cross-study comparisons.
+An overview is provided below, with a detailed description in App.~\ref{Appendix:annotations}.